 5 August 1965

-Second Indo-Pak war begins.
+Second Indo-Pak war begins

 The second Indo-Pak war began on 5th august 1965.
 This war was fought over the Kashmir issue and was initiated by Pakistan when between 26000 and 33000 Pakistani troops dressed as locals crossed over to the Indian side of the Line of Control (LOC).
 The war ended on 23 September 1965.
 This is an important event in India’s modern history and international relations for the IAS exam.

 - On August 5, 1965, Pakistani troops masquerading as Kashmiri locals crossed the LOC with the aim of starting an insurgency among the locals against the Indian government.